tla/cpanmods/Flemmv31/README.txt

                           [--logname logfile_prefixes]
                           [--progess]
                           [--format (normal|xml)]
+                          [--enc (utf8|ISO-8859-1|...)]
                           [--tagger (brill|treetagger)]

 Arguments between [] are optional.

 When --progress is chosen, a mark is displayed on the standard output, that indicates the parsing progression

+Any encoding listed in 'perldoc Encode::Supported' may be given for --enc.

 By default :